 Subletting is not permitted under any circumstance.
 For further information please contact the office.

-A pet application must be completed and supplied to your tenancy worker for assessment before pet is brought into a home, keeping in mind that pet can be refused based on local laws and regulations, including is the property appropriate for the pet being requested.
+In each state, a Pet application form must be submitted.
+This can be discussed with your tenancy worker.
+Keep in mind that pets can be refused based on local council laws and regulations, including if the property is appropriate for the pet being requested and which housing scheme is in place.

 You are only allowed to park your vehicle in the allocated or numbered car park space that is part of the property.
 Do not park on the lawns or garden areas.
 No unregistered cars are allowed to be stored at the property.